 What is the active ingredient in Sweet Sweat?

 The active ingredient in Sweet Sweat is white snow petrolatum.

 There’s no clinical research supporting the claims made by Sweet Sweat.

 You may want to think about changing things up a bit and substituting Sweet Sweat with a supplement like Leptigen.
 It has some strong customer support.

-How much does Sweet Sweat cost?
+How much does a bottle of Sweet Sweat cost?

-How should I take Sweet Sweat?
+How do you take Sweet Sweat?